leg100/pubsub-webhook/README.md

 Convert webhooks requests to PubSub messages.

 This is a Google Cloud Function that takes an incoming HTTP POST payload and forwards it to a Pub/Sub topic.
 That's it.
-It's particularly useful if you want to serve a single webhook on Google Cloud and have it trigger multiple subscribers, whether it be Cloud Functions or App Engine applications, or any subscribing to the topic.
+It's particularly useful if you want to serve a single webhook on Google Cloud and have it trigger multiple subscribers, whether it be Cloud Functions or App Engine applications, or anything else subscribing to the topic.

 ![Diagram](pubsub-webhook.svg)